Skip to content

 Building a sports complex is no doubt rewarding, but the construction does come with its own set of challenges and solutions:

 • Strict deadlines: Design and construction projects typically face strict deadlines.
-During your planning phase, consider when associations host events for the sports you are designing for.
+Consider when associations host events for the sports you are designing for during your planning phase.
 For example, typical basketball and football seasons fall between August and May.
 Aim to set your deadline before the next sporting season and pay close attention to dates if you will host sports with different seasons.

 • Space constraints: Space is always a concern whether you are building an indoor or outdoor facility.
 The key is balancing sports requirements with the area you have.
 You will also need to include sufficient space for amenities and parking.
 Working closely with an architect will give you excellent insights and eliminate a ton of perceived challenges.